GSA/fedramp-automation/src/validations/constraints/STYLE.md

 State: Required

-Guidance: Developers MUST define a Metaschema constraint property with a namespace of `https://docs.oasis-open.org/sarif/sarif/v2.1.0`,  name `help-url`, and `value` with a URL to an official, meaningful, and specific explanation to the OSCAL syntax and semantics that motivate that OSCAL constraint definition in a file.
+Guidance: Developers MUST define only one Metaschema constraint property with a namespace of `https://docs.oasis-open.org/sarif/sarif/v2.1.0`,  name `help-url`, and `value` with a URL to an official, meaningful, and specific explanation to the OSCAL syntax and semantics that motivate that OSCAL constraint definition in a file.

+**NOTE:** Although Metaschema can support multiple properties for different URLs, the explicit goal of this FedRAMP design and approach is to emit the relevant URL in SARIF output for constraint violations.
+The SARIF 2.1.0 specification and schema support one and only one URL in the relevant SARIF structure.

 #### FCSR-4 Conformant Example